dahlia/seonbi/README.md

 Seonbi: SmartyPants for Korean language
 =======================================

-Seonbi (선비) is is an HTML preprocessor that does typographic adjustments to an HTML so that the result uses accurate punctuations according to the modern Korean orthography.
+Seonbi (선비) is is an HTML preprocessor that makes typographic adjustments to an HTML so that the result uses accurate punctuations according to the modern Korean orthography.
 (It's similar to what [SmartyPants] does for a text written in English.)